jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Customizing Your First Phoenix Page/6- Passing Data.md

 ## Default Parameters

-However, there's a problem- if we go back to our plain `/info` route (without a parameter), we'll run into an error.
+However, there's a problem: if we go back to our plain `/info` route (without a parameter), we'll run into an error.

 ![](../images/11/need-default-parameter.png)